OBJECTIVE OF SPADES FOR 2 PLAYERS: Be the first player to score 500 points

-Shuffle the deck and place it in the center of the playing space.
+Shuffle the deck and then place it in the center of the playing space.

-The nondealer draws a card from the top of the pile.
-They may choose to keep that card or place it face up in the discard pile.
+The non-dealer draws a card from the top of the pile.
+They may then choose to keep that card or place it face up in the discard pile.

-If the player keeps it, the next card is immediately placed face up on the discard pile.
-If the player does not want the card they drew, they discard it and must keep the second card.
+If the player keeps it, then the next card is immediately placed face-up on the discard pile.
+If the player does not want the card they drew, then they discard it and must keep the second card.
 Cards may not be drawn from the discard pile

 The discard pile is placed to the side and ignored until the next hand.

-Each player looks at their hand and determines how many tricks they believe they can take.
-Spades are always trump in this game.
+Each player looks at their hand and then determines how many tricks they believe they can take.
+Spades are always the trump suit in this game.
 The nondealer bids first.
 They may bid from zero to thirteen tricks.

 Bidding zero is called going nil.
 This means that the player thinks they will not take any tricks.
 Special points are awarded for going nil successfully.

-Players do not have to over bid each other.
+Players do not have to overbid each other.
 Each player simply states how many tricks they think they can take.
-The scorekeeper must write the bids down.
+The scorekeeper must then write the bids down.

-The nondealer leads first.
-They choose a card and play it to the center.
+The non-dealer leads first.
+They choose a card and play it in the center.
 To begin with, spades cannot be played until that suit is broken.
 Spades are broken when a player is unable to follow suit or only has spades left in their hand.

-The player who played the highest card in the suit that was led or the highest spade takes the trick.
+The player who played the highest card in the suit that was led or the highest spade wins the trick.